shaffi/flicky/README.md

 ## Technologies used

 * Angular
 * Typescript
 * HTNL, CSS with SASS

-## Responsive Design and layout
+* RxJS Operators for auto search

-MAde use of CSS Grid which is more effecient for CSS layouts Used media Queries for the responsive layout
+* Responsive Design and layout is done with use of CSS Grid which is more effecient for CSS layouts Used media Queries for the responsive layout

 ## Installation